Symptoms Of A Bad Or Clogged Fuel Filter

 couple with broken car

-An engine typically stalls for one of three reasons, a lack of fuel, power, or air.
+An engine typically stalls for one of three reasons, a lack of fuel, energy, or air.
 With this in mind, it should come as no surprise that if there’s not adequate fuel making its way through, your engine might stall.

 Your engine may crank up just fine since there’s likely fuel still in the fuel lines.
-The issue is when you accelerate or tackle a steep incline since more is needed as you press the pedal.
+The issue is when you accelerate or tackle a sharp incline since more is needed as you press the pedal.
 The same goes when towing a load since the engine has to work harder to haul, thus requiring more fuel.

 The Engine Misfires